Dawitgrma/Cocob/README.md

 # Cocob
-a counting website that lets you count and save entries https://glowing-crostata-b0f53b.netlify.app/
+a counting webapp that lets you count and save entries https://glowing-crostata-b0f53b.netlify.app/